-Clerestories are high sections of a wall that contain windows that are above eye level.
+Clerestories or Overstoreys are high sections of a wall that contain windows that are above eye level.
 The main purpose for installing these windows is to allow light and fresh air into a building as well as maintaining privacy.

 IQ Glass can provide frameless structural glass windows to a high wall of a building.
 Commercially, these windows are perfect for gyms or train stations as they can provide a lot of natural light into a large space.
 Residential projects that are much smaller can also benefit from these windows as we can provide a section of bespoke narrow windows along the top of a wall.